tlswg/tls13-spec/draft-ietf-tls-tls13.md

   * "cookie" must always be supported if sent by the server.

-If a required extension was not provided. endpoints MUST abort the handshake with a "missing_extension" alert Any endpoint that receives an invalid combination of cipher suites and extensions MAY abort the connection with a "missing_extension" alert, regardless of negotiated parameters.
+If a required extension was not provided. endpoints MUST abort the handshake with a "missing_extension" alert.
+Any endpoint that receives an invalid combination of cipher suites and extensions MAY abort the connection with a "missing_extension" alert, regardless of negotiated parameters.